GitMoDu/LoLa/README.md

-Gist of the inner working:
+Gist of the Packet Driver:

-The packet driver is a specialized packet handler: when receiving, it tries to throw the incoming packet to one of the registered LoLa Services.
+When receiving, it tries to throw the incoming packet to one of the registered LoLa Services.
 There is no callback for when no registered service wants the packet.

 The packets definitions and payload are defined in a very minimalistic way with only some configurability.